 Prevalence of transgression acts, PTSS, depressive symptoms and STIB

 In this section we calculated descriptive statistics and rates of transgression acts, PTSS, depressive symptoms and STIB.
-The percentage of participants who reported "slightly agree" or higher with then the MIES' items, and "Seldom" or higher in the MIQ 'causes' items has been calculated.
+The percentage of participants who reported "slightly agree" or higher for the MIES' items, and "Seldom" or higher in the MIQ 'causes' items has been calculated.
 The most commonly endorsed items from the MIES were "I saw things that were morally wrong."
 (29.6%), and “I feel betrayed by leaders who I once trusted” (25.2%).
-The most commonly endorsed items from the MIQ were" I had an encounter(s) with the enemy that made him/ her seem more ‘human’ and made my job more difficult",(45.2%), and "I had to make decisions in the war at times when I didn’t know the right thing to do" (31.4%).
+The most commonly endorsed items from the MIQ were" I had an encounter(s) with the enemy that made him/ her seem more ‘human’ and made my job more difficult,"(45.2%), and "I had to make decisions in the war at times when I didn’t know the right thing to do" (31.4%).
 As hypothesized, 21.9% endorsed at least one of the MIES-perpetration by oneself items,33.7% of the veterans endorsed at least one of the MIES-perpetration by others items, and 31% endorsed at least one of the MIES- betrayal items, at the "slightly agree" or higher level, as in recent reports from other western armies (Jordan et al., 2017).

 According to the PCL-C-5, 15 participants (9.6%) exceeded the 38 cutoff score following stressful experiences in military service according to the DSM-5 (APA, 2013) criteria.
 Forty one (25.8%) reported 1 or more intrusion symptoms, 29 (18.2%) reported 1 or more avoidance symptoms, 43 (27.1%) reported 2 or more negative alterations in cognition and mood symptoms, and 65 (40.9%) reported 2 or more hyperarousal symptoms.
 Scores on the PCL-C-5 ranged from 0 to 76, with a mean of 14.13 (SD=15.45).

-The self-report diagnosis of depression as defined by the PHQ-8 cut-off point has been set to equal or higher then sum score of 10 (Kroenke et al., 2009).
+The self-report diagnosis of depression as defined by the PHQ-8 cut-off point has been set to equal or higher than a sum score of 10 (Kroenke et al., 2009).
 Accordingly, the prevalence of current depression was 11.4% (n=18).
-The self-report diagnosis of general distress as defined by the K6 cut-off point has been set to equal or higher then sum score of 13 (Kessler et al., 2010).
+The self-report diagnosis of general distress as defined by the K6 cut-off point has been set to equal or higher than a sum score of 13 (Kessler et al., 2010).
 Accordingly, the prevalence of current general distress was 7.9% (n=12).

 Based on responses to the SBQ-R questionnaire (Osman et al., 2001), thirty-nine (24.5%) veterans from our sample reported having a SITB history, thirty-one (19.5%) veterans reported having thought about suicide at some point in their lives, and eight (5.0%) reported SB.
 According to their self-reported SITB history, veterans were classified into three groups: suicide behavior, suicidal ideation, and veterans having had no SITB (controls).